ckamtsikis/External_Rivet/README.md

 # External Package for Rivet 3 analysis in CMS experiment at CERN

-This package is a software that provides you the opportunity to make MC event generation using your personal rivet analysis
+This package provides you the opportunity to make MC event generation using your personal rivet analysis

 # Installation